 The two most common methods of annexation are voluntary annexation and an annexation referendum.
 As the name suggests, voluntary annexation begins when all the owners of an unincorporated property submit a petition to a city.
 The city then holds a public hearing and, if passed, an annexation ordinance is adopted incorporating the property.

 A second method is through an annexation referendum.
 By this method, a city will initiate proceedings to annex a property, and hold a vote.
 Only registered voters who own property within the limits of the property may take part in the vote.
 If the vote passes by a simple majority, the property is incorporated by the city.
 It is important to note that property owners who are not registered to vote will be unable to take place in the vote.

-Concerns by property owners over zoning, increased property taxes and costs incurred when connecting to a city’s sewage system may give property owners in currently unincorporated areas pause.
-It is important to speak with local city government to find out how such issues are handled, as it varies by area.
-Contact our zoning and land use attorneys today for help traversing the complexities of annexation.
+Concerns by property owners over zoning, increased property taxes, and costs incurred when connecting to a city’s sewage system may give property owners in currently unincorporated areas pause.
+It is important to speak with the local city government to find out how such issues are handled, as it varies by area.
+Contact our Orlando Commercial Law Lawyers today for help traversing the complexities of annexation.

 Why You Need an Annexation Lawyer